The Boss Baby: Family Business poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Tim and Ted drink the baby formula and transform back into children, committing to the mission to infiltrate the school.
 They actively choose to enter the adventure together., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The brothers discover Dr. Armstrong's scheme to use an app to turn parents into obedient zombies, taking control away from parents.
+Of particular interest, this crucial beat The brothers discover Dr. Armstrong's scheme to use an app to turn parents into obedient zombies, taking control away from parents.
 False victory: they think they understand the plan and can stop it., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
 Here, Tim and Ted have a major fight and split up.
 Their mission fails, the formula is wearing off, and they face turning back into adults separated and having lost their chance to save Tabitha and stop Armstrong.
-The brotherly bond appears dead., illustrates the protagonist at their lowest point.
+The brotherly bond appears dead., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 78% of the runtime.
 Tim and Ted reconcile, realizing they're stronger together and that family is what matters most.
 They gain new resolve and a plan that combines their strengths.
 Synthesis of the theme with renewed partnership., demonstrating the transformation achieved throughout the journey.